Exodus 18:1-20:26

 “Honor your father and mother, so that you may live long in the land which Adonai your God is giving you” (Exodus 20:12).

 This is the first commandment with a promise –– long life in the Land which Adonai is giving to His people.
-To bring honor to one’s parents means to not bring them dishonor among the people with whom you live.
+Honoring one’s parents simply means to not dishonor them among the people with whom you live.

 ו Vav – A Nail means ‘binding.’